uds-se/fuzzingbook/docs/notebooks/README.md

 #### I have a question, comment, or a suggestion.
 What do I do?

 You can [tweet to @fuzzingbook on Twitter](https://twitter.com/fuzzingbook), allowing the community of readers to chime in.
-For bugs you'd like to get fixed, report an issue on the [development page](https://github.com/uds-se/fuzzingbook/issues).
+For bugs that you'd like to get fixed, report an issue on the [development page](https://github.com/uds-se/fuzzingbook/issues).

 #### I have reported an issue two weeks ago.
 When will it be addressed?